chamale-rac/3p/README.md

-# 3p 🖼️ Lab 4: Shaders II (Entrega dia de clase)
+# 3p 🖼️ Proyecto 3: OpenGL

-Rasterizer using python and PyOpenGL as main library.
+Final project using python and PyOpenGL as main library.

 ## 🚀 How to execute it?